d3vv3/my_bike/README.md

 1. Use the add button to add vehicles or components.
 2. Slide the vehicle or component cards sideways to delete them.
+3. Hold the vehicle card to update its mileage.

 ## Todo

-1. Allow users to update vehicle mileage
+[x] Allow users to update vehicle mileage.
+[ ] Bug: when vehicle mileage updated, components do not refresh instantly.
-2. Allow users to reset components
+[ ] Allow users to reset components.
-3. Finish sidebar
+[ ] Finish sidebar.